Buenos Aires food tour – local dishes and street food in Argentina

 1. Asado — The Sacred Ritual of Argentine Barbecue

-If you eat only one thing in Buenos Aires, it must be asado.
-This is not simply grilled meat — it is a cultural institution, a social ceremony, and an art form practiced with near-religious devotion.
-A traditional asado features a range of cuts cooked slowly over quebracho wood or charcoal at a parrilla, a specialized grill.
-The experience typically begins with achuras (offal) and chorizos as starters, before progressing to the main event of cuts like vacío (flank steak), asado de tira (short ribs), and the legendary bife de chorizo, a thick, juicy sirloin that has nothing to do with sausage despite the name.
+If you eat only one thing in Buenos Aires, it has to be asado.
+And I don’t mean just grilled meat — this is a cultural institution, a social ceremony, an art form practiced with near-religious seriousness.
+A proper asado unfolds slowly over quebracho wood or charcoal at a parrilla grill, beginning with achuras (offal) and chorizos as openers, then building toward the main event: vacío (flank steak), asado de tira (short ribs), and the legendary bife de chorizo — a thick, juicy sirloin that has nothing to do with sausage despite the name.

-The asador (grill master) controls everything with the patience of a craftsman, never rushing the fire, reading the meat with intuition built over years of practice.
-Accompaniments are deliberately simple: chimichurri sauce made from parsley, garlic, oregano, olive oil, and vinegar, and salsa criolla, a fresh relish of tomato, onion, and pepper.
-For the full authentic experience, seek out parrillas in the San Telmo or Palermo neighborhoods, where wood smoke fills the air from midday onward.
+The asador, the grill master, controls everything.
+No rushing, no shortcuts.
+Reading the meat is an intuition built over years.
+The accompaniments are deliberately restrained — chimichurri made from parsley, garlic, oregano, olive oil, and vinegar, and salsa criolla, a fresh relish of tomato, onion, and pepper.
+For the real experience, find a parrilla in San Telmo or Palermo on a weekend afternoon, when the wood smoke has been building since noon and the tables are already filling up with large, loud families.

 2. Empanadas — The Perfect Handheld Pastry

-Empanadas are the great democratic food of Argentina, eaten at every social level, in every neighborhood, at every hour of the day.
-These golden half-moon pastries encase a variety of fillings and are either baked or fried, with fierce regional debates about which method is superior.
-In Buenos Aires, baked empanadas reign supreme, their pastry shells crimped in elaborate patterns that traditionally indicated the filling inside — a clever code developed in the era before labeling.
+Empanadas are the great democratic food of Argentina.
+Every neighborhood, every social level, every hour of the day.
+These golden half-moon pastries come baked or fried, with fierce regional arguments about which method is superior.
+In Buenos Aires, baked wins — crisp pastry shells crimped in elaborate patterns that traditionally indicated the filling inside, a clever code developed before anyone thought to use labels.

-The classic Buenos Aires empanada is filled with carne cortada a cuchillo, which means beef hand-cut with a knife rather than ground, seasoned with cumin, onion, boiled egg, and olives.
-Other popular fillings include jamón y queso (ham and cheese), humita (creamy corn), spinach and ricotta, and roquefort with walnut.
-The best empanadas in the city come from dedicated empanada shops called empanaderías, where they are made fresh throughout the day and sold by the dozen.
-La Cocina in the Microcentro and El Sanjuanino in Palermo are beloved institutions worth visiting specifically for this purpose.
+The classic Buenos Aires empanada is filled with carne cortada a cuchillo — beef hand-cut with a knife, not ground — seasoned with cumin, onion, boiled egg, and olives.
+Other solid options include jamón y queso (ham and cheese), humita (creamy corn), spinach and ricotta, and roquefort with walnut.
+Don’t bother with empanadas at tourist restaurants.
+Go to a dedicated empanadaría where they’re made fresh all day and sold by the dozen.
+La Cocina in the Microcentro and El Sanjuanino in Palermo are both the real deal — busy, unpretentious, and worth every peso.

 3. Pizza a la Napolitana — Buenos Aires Style

-Buenos Aires pizza is its own magnificent thing, and visitors who arrive expecting Italian pizza will be in for a delicious surprise.
-Shaped by the city’s Italian immigrant heritage but transformed over generations into something entirely local, porteño pizza is characterized by an extraordinarily thick, doughy crust, a generous layer of tomato sauce, and a mountain of mozzarella cheese piled so high it requires a fork and knife to eat respectably.
+Porteño pizza is its own thing entirely, and visitors expecting something close to Italian pizza will be genuinely surprised — in a good way.
+Shaped by Italian immigrant heritage but transformed over generations into something completely local, Buenos Aires pizza means an extraordinarily thick, doughy crust, a serious layer of tomato sauce, and a mountain of mozzarella so generous that eating it neatly requires a fork and knife.

-The most iconic style is fugazza, a simple pizza topped with caramelized onions and a blanket of cheese, or fugazzeta, which adds an additional layer of cheese between the dough layers — a construction of tremendous, unapologetic excess that is utterly irresistible.
-The proper way to eat Buenos Aires pizza is standing at a counter called a barra, accompanied by a glass of moscato, a sweet sparkling wine that pairs with pizza in a specifically porteño tradition.
-El Cuartito in the Tribunales neighborhood and Güerrin on Corrientes Avenue are legendary pizza institutions that have been feeding the city for decades and are always worth the queue.
+The most iconic style is fugazza — caramelized onions and a blanket of cheese — or fugazzeta, which adds another layer of cheese between the dough layers.
+A construction of tremendous, unapologetic excess that somehow works perfectly.
+The correct way to eat it is standing at the barra (counter), with a glass of moscato, a sweet sparkling wine that pairs with pizza in a specifically porteño tradition that makes no logical sense and yet feels completely right.
+El Cuartito in the Tribunales neighborhood and Güerrin on Corrientes Avenue are legendary for a reason — both have been feeding the city for decades and the queues move faster than you’d think.

 4. Medialunas — The Buenos Aires Croissant

-The medialuna is to Buenos Aires what the croissant is to Paris — a morning ritual, a cultural symbol, and a benchmark by which cafés are judged.
-The name means half moon in Spanish, and these curved pastries share the croissant’s crescent shape but diverge dramatically in character.
-Buenos Aires medialunas are smaller, softer, and glazed with a sweet syrup that gives them a shiny, slightly sticky exterior and a tender, pull-apart interior that is more brioche than laminated pastry.
+The medialuna is to Buenos Aires what the croissant is to Paris.
+A morning ritual, a cultural symbol, a benchmark by which every café is quietly judged.
+The name means half moon, and yes, they share the croissant’s shape — but that’s where the similarity ends.
+Buenos Aires medialunas are smaller, softer, glazed with sweet syrup that gives them a shiny, slightly sticky exterior and a tender interior that pulls apart more like brioche than laminated pastry.

 Book a Food Tour in Buenos Aires